Bruno Silva (fighter)

-Bruno Arruda da Silva (born July 13, 1989) is a Brazilian mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.
+Bruno Arruda da Silva (born July 13, 1989) is a Brazilian professional mixed martial artist who competed in the Middleweight division of the Ultimate Fighting Championship (UFC).
+He is a former M-1 Global Middleweight Champion.

 Background

 Silva started training in 2009 and after three months, he had his first fight.
 At first, it was out of curiosity because in the interior of Paraíba there was not much of a fighting culture, but after three months of training, Silva lost his father and fighting was a therapy.

 Mixed martial arts career

 Early career

 Upon turning pro in 2010 up until 2012, Silva went just 6-5 in 11 contests.
 Silva racked up a record of 9–5 in Brazilian regional circuit before trying out for The Ultimate Fighter: Brazil 3 in 2013.
 “Blindado” then rattled off 14 wins in his last 16 outings.
 Silva lived in the northeast of Brazil, in a very small city that had no MMA structure, having to work in other professions.
 Silva credited his turn around to dedicating himself to his athletic career after 2012.